Fused Deposition Modelling (FDM)

 Layer Thickness

-Optimized for a balance of part accuracy, surface consistency, and production speed, making FDM ideal for fast-turn functional components.
+Optimized to balance dimensional accuracy, surface consistency, and production speed - ideal for fast-turn functional components and iterative development.

 XY Resolution